Generic Name: diclofenac sodium

 No adverse effects were observed using indirect ophthalmoscopy after multiple-daily dermal application to rats for 26 weeks and minipigs for 52 weeks of DMSO at twice the concentration found in Pennsaid.
 Published studies of dermal or oral administration of DMSO to rabbits, dogs and pigs described refractive changes of lens curvature and cortical fibers indicative of myopic changes and/or incidences of lens opacity or discoloration when evaluated using slit-lamp biomicroscopy examination, although no ocular abnormalities were observed in rhesus monkeys during daily oral or dermal treatment with DMSO for 9 to 18 months.

-The use of Pennsaid for the treatment of the signs and symptoms of osteoarthritis of the knee was evaluated in two double-blind controlled trials conducted in the US and Canada, involving patients treated with Pennsaid at a dose of 40 drops four times a day for 12 weeks.
-Pennsaid was compared to topical placebo (2.3% DMSO with other excipients) and/or topical vehicle solution (45.5% w/w DMSO with other excipients), applied directly to the study knee.
-In both trials, Pennsaid treatment resulted in statistically significant clinical improvement compared to placebo and/or vehicle, in all three primary efficacy variables―pain, physical function (Western Ontario and McMaster Universities LK3.1 OA Index (WOMAC) pain and physical function dimensions) and Patient Overall Health Assessment (POHA)/Patient Global Assessment (PGA).
-Numerical results are summarized in Tables 3 and 4.
+The use of Pennsaid for the treatment of pain of osteoarthritis of the knee was evaluated in a single double-blind controlled trial conducted in the US, involving patients treated with Pennsaid at a dose of 2 pumps twice a day for 4 weeks.
+Pennsaid was compared to topical vehicle, applied directly to the study knee.
+In this trial, patients treated with Pennsaid experienced a greater reduction in the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) pain subscale compared to patients treated with vehicle.
+Numerical results of the WOMAC pain subscale are summarized in Table 4.

-Pennsaid is supplied as a clear, colorless to faintly pink-orange solution containing 16.05 mg of diclofenac sodium per mL of solution, in a white high density polyethylene bottle with a white low-density dropper cap.
+Pennsaid is supplied as a clear, colorless to faintly pink or orange solution containing 20 mg of diclofenac sodium per gram of solution, in a white polypropylene-dose pump bottle with a clear cap.
+Each pump actuation delivers 20 mg of diclofenac sodium in 1 gram of solution.

 NDC Number & Size

 Inform patients of the following information before initiating therapy with an NSAID and periodically during the course of ongoing therapy.
-Encourage patients to read the NSAID Medication Guide that accompanies each prescription dispensed prior to using Pennsaid [see Medication Guide (17.10) and Patient Instructions for Use (17.11)].
+Encourage patients to read the NSAID Medication Guide that accompanies each prescription dispensed prior to using Pennsaid [see Medication Guide].
+Also instruct patient/caregiver to read the Patient Instructions for Use.

 Pennsaid, like other NSAIDs, may cause serious CV side effects, such as MI or stroke, which may result in hospitalization and even death.
 Although serious CV events can occur without warning symptoms, instruct patients to be alert for the signs and symptoms of chest pain, shortness of breath, weakness, slurring of speech, and to ask for medical advice when observing any indicative sign or symptoms.
 Inform patients of the importance of this follow-up [see Warnings and Precautions (5.1)].